 All of us know how frustrating it is when Xcode's syntax highlighting breaks, its auto complete stops working or it crashes and we can't do anything to fix it.

-However, if you still want to use Xcode, Swift Bundler has excellent support for building and running through Xcode without requiring an xcodeproj.
+However, if you still want to use Xcode, Swift Bundler supports building and running through Xcode without requiring an xcodeproj.

 No more xcodeproj-related merge conflicts!